florsalvador/burger-queen/README.md

 The application is already integrated with the deployed API.
 You can test it directly from the Vercel link above.

-> ⚠️ Note: The backend is hosted on Render (free plan), which means it may take up to **30 seconds** to wake up after a period of inactivity.
-Please be patient when logging in for the first time.
+> ⚠️ Note: The first login attempt may fail.
+Simply try again and it will work.

 ### Test Credentials